Sec42/freebsd-remote-crypto/README.md

 pkg lock -y dropbear
 ```

+The last line "lock"s the dropbear so "pkg upgrade" will not replace it with a dynamically linked version.

-Afte this installation, run the `PREBOOT update` as described below at least once to make sure your preboot environment is properly setup
+After this installation, run the `PREBOOT update` as described below at least once to make sure your preboot environment is properly setup

 # Maintenance: